Type-B Anomaly Matching and the 6D (2,0) Theory: Introduction and Summary of Results

 The main goal of this paper is to examine non-perturbative properties of type-B anomalies for certain integer-dimension operators (the so-called Coulomb-branch operators) on the Higgs branch of 4D $\NN=2$ CFTs.
-In contrast to the general expectation, we argue that there are cases in this context, where these anomalies match on the Higgs branch and prove this matching using a formal, non-perturbative argument.
+In contrast to the general expectation, we argue that there are cases in this context, where these anomalies potentially match on the Higgs branch and sketch a formal, non-perturbative argument in favour of this matching.
 To our knowledge, there is no precedence of such anomaly matching in the literature.

 More specifically, we focus on 4D $\NN=2$ superconformal field theories (SCFTs) with non-trivial superconformal manifolds, namely continuous families of $\NN=2$ SCFTs related by exactly-marginal deformations.
 In the conformal phase, such theories typically possess a rich spectrum of $\frac{1}{2}$-BPS Coulomb-branch operators (CBOs), whose scaling dimension is integral and protected by supersymmetry.
 Hence, there are natural type-B anomalies associated with the two-point functions of these operators.
 These two-point functions involve a chiral and an anti-chiral CBO, $\OO_I$ and $\bar \OO_J$ respectively.
 We call the corresponding type-B anomaly $G_{I\bar J}^{\rm CFT}$.